-The prestigious Picchi Awards, supported by the Picchi Brothers Foundation, aims to inspire and encourage the next generation of cancer research leaders.
+The prestigious Picchi Awards, supported by the Picchi Brothers Foundation, aim to inspire and encourage the next generation of cancer research leaders.

-Three outstanding PhD students have been chosen from the categories of basic science, clinical science and population health.
+Three outstanding PhD students are chosen from the categories of basic science, clinical science and population health.
 Each award winner receives $10,000 to learn and build networks; providing support towards research independence.

-The awards are available to PhD students who have confirmed candidature at a University affiliated with a VCCC Alliance partner and are undertaking cancer-related research training within a VCCC Alliance partner at the application closing date.
+The awards are available to PhD students who have confirmed candidature at a University affiliated with a VCCC Alliance member organisation and who are undertaking cancer-related research training within a VCCC Alliance member organisation at the application closing date.

 Basic Science: Stefan Bjelosevic, Peter MacCallum Cancer Centre Investigating FMS-like tyrosine kinase 3 (FLT3)-induced metabolic reprogramming in acute myeloid leukaemia